MarinaGamal/College-Credential-Issuing-Website/README.md

     npm install .
     npm install i @streetcred.id/service-clients
     npm start
+    Finally, go to the project's directory, open terminal and run nodde server.js

 ## Now you are ready to run the application:
 After running the wallet project, you just need to Scan the QR (conection invitation) with your mobile wallet and a connection will be established.